drvinceknight/pfm/book/chapters/07-sequences/why/main.md

   name: python3
 ---

-# References
+# Further information

 ## What are the differences between recursion and iteration?

 When giving instructions to a computer it is possible to use recursion to directly implement a common mathematical definition.
 For example consider the following sequence:

 $$
     \left\{\begin{array}{l}